madelson/MedallionShell/README.md

 shell.Run("path_to_grep", "some REGEX");
 ```

+## Cross-Platform Support

+MedallionShell makes it easier to write process-handling code that works across different .NET platforms.

+In particular, Mono has peculiarities in how it handles writing to an exited process that makes it very difficult to write correct cross-platform code.
+MedallionShell contains workarounds for these oddities that help ensure that code that works on .NET Framework/.NET Core runs seamlessly on Mono (see [#6](https://github.com/madelson/MedallionShell/issues/6) and [#22](https://github.com/madelson/MedallionShell/issues/22)).

 ## Release Notes
+- 1.5.1 Improved Mono.Android compatibility ([#22](https://github.com/madelson/MedallionShell/issues/22)).
+Thanks [sushihangover](https://github.com/sushihangover) for reporting and testing the fix!
 - 1.5.0
 	- Command overrides `ToString()` to simplify debugging ([#19](https://github.com/madelson/MedallionShell/issues/19)).
 Thanks [Stephanvs](https://github.com/Stephanvs)!
 	- WindowsCommandLineSyntax no longer quotes arguments that don't require it